Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-06-04-25 - Trying to fix removing errors
 Half hour at home, testing game and trying to fix errors with remove only removing left->right of matches.
+One class period, trying to get outlines on custom shapes for special candies.